Alaina Aristide, MD (She/her/hers)

 Yesenia was born in Westchester County of New York and raised in the Bronx within a culturally diverse neighborhood.
 She is a third generation Puerto Rican and grew up speaking “Spanglish” in her household.
 Her grandmother, aunts, uncles, cousins, and numerous distant relatives still live in Puerto Rico.
 She attended the State University of New York at Albany where she majored in Chemistry and was engaged in stem cell research with the Rangan Lab.
 Following undergrad, she took two gap years continuing stem cell research at NYU Langone and Icahn School of Medicine at Mount Sinai.
 She then attended medical school at Tufts and was actively engaged in both research and community service.
 She was an active member of Jumbo Chess, a community service afterschool program for local elementary school children that helped teach children how to play chess while providing an opportunity to directly engage with the local Chinatown community neighboring Tufts.
 She also engaged in the Sharewood Clinic that helped provide free physical exams and acute visits for underserved and uninsured populations in Malden.
 She discovered her love for Family Medicine while at Tufts and was captivated by full-spectrum health care for populations in need.
 After graduating from Tufts School of Medicine, Yesenia has joined Greater Lawrence Family Medicine Residency for continuing her medical training!
 In her free time, she enjoys running, playing chess, indoor rock climbing, mountain biking, and skiing in the winter.
 Her favorite condiment is ketchup which, to people’s dismay, she will generously use on most food groups.

-Brenda Navarro Galindo, MD (She/Her)
+Brenda Navarro Galindo, MD (she/her)

 Hometown: Fontana, CA and Tepatitlan, Mexico